pranavkolte/web-api/README.md

 # web-api

-##Built API which can be used to build Hospital related Mobile App, Websites
+## Built API which can be used to build Hospital related Mobile App, Websites

-##basic functionality :
+## Basic functionality :
 ## -log in
 ## -logout
 ## -check if username is valid